stevebelton/stevebelton.github.io/index.md

   }
 ```

 Now we need to login to our Azure Container Registry.
-This is equivalent to logging into Docker Hub and allows us to push our image up to ACR with regular Docker commands:
+This is equivalent to logging into Docker Hub and allows us to push our image up to ACR with regular Docker commands.
+#### Login to Azure Container Registry
 ```
 $ az acr login --name mytestacr001 --resource-group test-group
 ```
 At the moment our bookapp:v1 Docker image is tagged as just a local Docker image, there is no prefix.
-In order to deploy our image into ACR we need to [tag it](https://docs.docker.com/engine/reference/commandline/tag/) with our new ACR login server name as a prefix:
+In order to deploy our image into ACR we need to [tag it](https://docs.docker.com/engine/reference/commandline/tag/) with our new ACR login server name as a prefix.
+#### Tag our Docker Image
 ```
 $ docker tag bookapp:v1 mytestacr001.azurecr.io/bookapp:v1
 ```
-With that done we can now [push](https://docs.docker.com/engine/reference/commandline/push/) our image up to our new Azure Container Registry:
+With that done we can now [push](https://docs.docker.com/engine/reference/commandline/push/) our image up to our new Azure Container Registry.
+#### Push Docker Image to ACR
 ```
 $ docker push mytestacr001.azurecr.io/bookapp:v1
 ```